Private Terrace for Future Residents of 50 West 66th Street is more than 150 Feet Above Street-level

 When The Real Deal first reported a sale on August 28, 2014, LW! began studies of what could be feasible on that site.
-Once reports of the acquisition of the synagogue site were confirmed, the available FAR significantly increased.
+Once reports of the acquisition of the synagogue site were confirmed, the available Floor Area Ratio (FAR) significantly increased.
 It was surprising, then, that permits filed in late November 2015 featured only a relatively modest 25-story residential development of approximately 250 feet.
 The developer’s current proposal is now more than three times as tall with 14 additional floors.
 In all, it will reportedly house 127 apartments.

 The site straddles two zoning districts: the south side of the block falls within the R-8 zoning district, while the northern portion of the site is C4-7 which has an R-10 equivalent.
 This site is completely within the Lincoln Square Special Purpose District.
 There are no contextual zoning height limitations, and this development is being filed as-of-right, which means there are no requirements for community board input.

 Manhattan Community Board 7 has issued a resolution pertaining to this development along with the proposed tower at 200 Amsterdam Avenue.
 Read the CB7 Resolution for Amending the Zoning Regulations to address oversight of tall buildings.

 Read through our blog updates below for more history on this critical zoning matter.